 There are a few general guidelines in place for staircasing.
 This guidelines are subject to change so you should request a copy of any guidelines from your current landlord.

 Shares can only be purchased in 4 steps including the first purchase of equity.
 This means you can only staircase 3 times to reach the maximum 100% shares which give you full ownership of the property.

 Your landlord will expect to receive continuous payments as agreed in your terms whilst the staircasing is in progress.
 If you fail to pay your landlord any arrears such as rent, he could cancel the staircasing process immediately.

-Valuations are carried out by a royal institute of chartered surveyor( who provides at least two comparable valuations from similar properties to inform you on how he reached his current valuation) and if you dispute the valuation you can get another one down but at a cost to you.
+Valuations are carried out by a royal institute of chartered surveyor( who provide at least two comparable valuations from similar properties to inform you on how he reached his current valuation) and if you dispute the valuation you can get another one done but at a cost to you.
 The valuations are usually only valid for 3 months.

 You might have other restrictions on your current agreement with your landlord which you must review thoroughly before you begin the staircasing process.

-If there is more than one owner or names listed in the agreement aside from the landlord, all parties will have to agree to the staircase.
+If there is more than one owner or name listed in the agreement aside from the landlord, all parties will have to agree to the staircase.

 If you become a 100% owner you can request the freehold of the property to be transferred to you at no cost to you.